cjimti/iotwifi/README.md

 }
 ```

-You may want to change the **ssid** (AP/Hostspt Name) and the the **wpa_passphrase**
-to something more appropriate to your needs.
-However the defaults are fine
+You may want to change the **ssid** (AP/Hotspot Name) and the **wpa_passphrase** to something more appropriate to your needs.
+However, the defaults are fine for testing.
-for testing.

 ### Run The IOT Wifi Docker Container

 The following `docker run` command will create a running Docker container from
 the **[cjimti/iotwifi]** Docker image we pulled in the steps above.
-The container
-needs to run in a **privileged mode** and have access to the **host network** (the
+The container needs to run in a **privileged mode** and have access to the **host network** (the
-Raspberry Pi device) in order to configure and manage the network interfaces on
+Raspberry Pi device) to configure and manage the network interfaces on
-the the Raspberry Pi.
+the Raspberry Pi.
 We will also need to mount the configuration file.

 We will run it in the foreground to observe the startup process.
 If you want
-it to run the the packground you need to remove the `--rm` and pass a the `-d`
-flag.
-If you want to it restart on reboot or failure you can pass the flag
+it to run the background, you need to remove the `--rm` and pass the `-d` flag.
+If you want to it restart on reboot or failure, you can pass the flag
 `--restart=unless-stopped`.

 [Read more on the `docker run` command.](https://docs.docker.com/engine/reference/run/)